-We love tacos in our house.
-They are easy to make, you can have endless variety with toppings and fillings…and if you feel like taking it up notch, you can make these fun sourdough bowls.
+Let’s be honest, who doesn’t love tacos?
+They are easy to make, you can have endless variety with toppings and fillings…and if you feel like taking it up a notch, you can make these fun sourdough bowls or homemade corn tortillas.

 But first, sourdough.

 I grew up all over Alaska.
 Sometimes we lived in cities, but I also spent a good chunk of my childhood in rural areas, including an Eskimo village located above the Arctic Circle.
 In Alaska, sourdough is what you make your bread out of, but a Sourdough is also the name of a veteran Alaskan (usually a man) who can live off the land or has homesteaded in Alaska for years.
 Sourdough is a way of life in Alaska.
 My mom has had her sourdough starter for twenty-eight years the man who gave it to her had it for twenty years before that and he told her it was starter from 1900!